Focus Care Focus Care

 • The Sydney Tower Eye

 Experience 360-degree views of Sydney from the top of the Sydney Tower Eye.
-The main observation area is entirely wheelchair accessible.
+The main observation area is entirely wheelchair accessible, making it a great option for people with diverse abilities.
+This iconic attraction ensures full wheelchair access and provides support workers if needed.

 • Sydney Harbour Bridge

-The BridgeClimb provides many inclusive experiences: Auslan guided tours, hearing loops, continuous handrails and a lift scheduled to be installed later this year!
-If you’re a Sydneysider, you can currently get a discounted climb.
+The BridgeClimb provides many inclusive experiences: Auslan guided tours, hearing loops, continuous handrails, and a lift scheduled to be installed later this year!
+If you're a Sydneysider, you can currently get a discounted climb.
+This is a fantastic way to participate in a thrilling activity with excellent wheelchair access.

 #2 Hit the music scene